-The person behind
+The person behind PHP Opc Ua.

 Gianfrancesco Aurecchia

-Why php-opcua exists
+Why PHP Opc Ua exists

 OPC UA is the dominant protocol in industrial automation, but the PHP ecosystem had no native client.
-The only options were C extensions (hard to deploy), HTTP-to-OPC gateways (extra infrastructure), or calling out to other languages (complexity).

-The ecosystem today
+The ecosystem today.

 147k